3.1 – External Agencies

 Students without Documentation

-Students admitted as Non-Degree Interest students without documentation may initially only enrol in one course at a time to a maximum of 6.0 units.
+Students admitted to the Distance Studies Career, Non-Degree Interest category without documentation, may initially only enrol in one course at a time to a maximum of 6.0 units.
 In order to be able to register for further courses, such students must meet the criteria specified in Admission Regulation 11.
 This regulation may not be appealed.

 Spanning More Than One Term